 This post may contain affiliate links.
 See full disclosure here.

-This project really could not be much easier.
-There are endless ways you could paint a wooden box, but for this project I decided to stick with a flower + plant theme.
+This project is so simple and easy.
+There are endless ways you could hand paint on a wooden box, but for this project I decided to stick with a flower + plant theme.

 I started by doing just a little bit of flower designs for painting on wood doodling on a scrap piece of paper.
-I drew about 4 or 5 different flower and leave type combinations.
-I ended up modifying some of those designs, but I found it helpful to have a few ideas to start pulling from when it was time to paint.
+I drew about 4 or 5 different simple flowers and leaf type combinations.
+I ended up modifying some of those designs, but I found it very helpful to have a few ideas to start pulling from when it was time to paint.

-Make sure you give your paint pens a good few shakes to mix up the paint.
-Also, tap a few times on the paint marker tip on a spare piece of paper to allow for any big globs of plating to get out before starting on your wooden box.
+Make sure you give your paint pen a good few shakes to mix up the paint.
+Also, gently press the marker tip a few times on a spare piece of paper to allow for any big globs of paint to get out, before starting on your wooden box.

-Next, simply start drawing “painting” your flower patterns onto the box.
+Next, simply start drawing or “painting” your flower patterns onto the box.

 How to lightly stain a wooden box with coffee:

 I have used this coffee staining method before on another project I made and love that it takes no chemicals and can be easily made for quick small projects.
 You will need steel wool, coffee grounds and vinegar.
 Place a steel wool pad into a mason jar.
 Add a 1/4 cup of used coffee grounds and 1 1/2 cups of vinegar.

 Close the container, shake the mixture and let it stew overnight.
 The next morning, gently mix the stain.
 Remove the steel wool and apply the stain to the project.
 As the stain dries it will become darker, so let the stain set for 20 minutes before applying the second coat.
 Repeat until you get your desired color.

-Here are a few of my favorite ones.
+Here are a few of my favorite box painting ideas.